Skip to main content

 Observation

-I noticed the vulnerable buffer is only 16 bytes but the saved return address sits beyond it (buffer plus saved EBP on 32-bit), which meant the exact offset needed to be measured rather than guessed, and sending a De Bruijn cyclic pattern then reading the crashed EIP value would give the precise distance mechanically.
+The buffer is 16 bytes, but the saved return address sits beyond it, past the saved EBP on 32-bit, so the offset has to be measured rather than guessed.
+Send a De Bruijn cyclic pattern and read the crashed EIP for the exact distance.

 Find how far past the buffer your input reaches the saved return address.
 Send a cyclic pattern, crash the binary, and feed the faulting EIP back into cyclic_find.
 The offset is small (the buffer is 16 bytes plus saved EBP), so expect a value in the high-20s; verify it on your copy rather than assuming.